zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 ## **STEP 2**: Create policies for ADW and Object Storage

 Data Integration needs specific permissions to **Oracle Object Storage** to access metadata, and read and write data.
 Also working with **Autonomous Databases** in Data Integration uses Object Storage.
-So, you must create all the required Object Storage **policies** and an additional one.
+You must create all the required Object Storage **policies** and an additional one.
 This lab step will guide you through the necessary policy statements that you need to add in order to perform the data integration tasks in this workshop.

 1. In the Oracle Cloud Infrastructure Console navigation menu, navigate to **Identity & Security**, and then select **Policies** under Identity section.
 ![](./images/menu_policies.png " ")